Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

          "errorCount": 0,
          "id": "x3000c0s7b0n0",
          "retryPolicy": 3,

+         "lines omitted": "..."

+       }
        ```

-       If the configurationStatus is `pending`, wait for the job to finish before continuing.
+       * If the `configurationStatus` is `pending`, then wait for the job to finish before continuing.
-       If the configurationStatus is `failed`, this means the failed CFS job configurationStatus should be addressed now for this node.
+       * If the `configurationStatus` is `failed`, then this means the failed CFS job `configurationStatus` should be addressed now for this node.
-       If the configurationStatus is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.
+       * If the `configurationStatus` is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, then this can be ignored.

-       If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md)
+       * If the `configurationStatus` is `failed`, then see [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md)
-       for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.
+         for how to analyze the pod logs from `cray-cfs` in order to determine why the configuration may not have completed.

-    1. Uncordon the node.
+    1. Remove the node cordon.

         ```bash
-        ncn-m# kubectl uncordon <node you just rebooted>
+        ncn-mw# kubectl uncordon <node that just rebooted>
         ```

-    1. Verify pods are running on the rebooted node.
+    1. Verify that pods are running on the rebooted node.

-         Within a minute or two, the following command should begin to show pods in a `Running` state (replace NCN in the command below with the name of the worker node):
+         Within a minute or two, the following command should begin to show pods in a `Running` state (replace NCN in the command below with the name of the rebooted worker node):

          ```bash
-         ncn-m# kubectl get pods -o wide -A | grep <node to be rebooted>
+         ncn-mw# kubectl get pods -o wide -A | grep <node that was rebooted>
          ```

     1. Run the platform health checks from the [Validate CSM Health](../validate_csm_health.md) procedure.

-         Verify that the `Check the Health of the Etcd Clusters in the Services Namespace` check from the `ncnHealthChecks.sh` script returns a healthy report for all members of each etcd cluster.
+         In particular, verify that no etcd errors are reported.

-         If terminating pods are reported when checking the status of the Kubernetes pods, wait for all pods to recover before proceeding.
+         If terminating pods are reported when checking the status of the Kubernetes pods, then wait for all pods to recover before proceeding.

     1. Disconnect from the console.

-    1. Repeat all of the sub-steps above for the remaining worker nodes, going from the highest to lowest number until all worker nodes have successfully rebooted.
+    1. Repeat all of the sub-steps above for the remaining worker nodes, going from the highest to lowest number, until all worker nodes have successfully rebooted.

 1. Ensure that BGP sessions are reset so that all BGP peering sessions with the spine switches are in an `ESTABLISHED` state.

    See [Check BGP Status and Reset Sessions](../network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md).

-#### NCN master nodes
+### NCN master nodes

-1. Reboot each of the master nodes (one at a time) starting with `ncn-m003` then `ncn-m001`.
-There are special instructions for `ncn-m001` below because its console connection is not managed by conman.
+1. Reboot each of the master nodes (one at a time), going from the highest to lowest number, excluding `ncn-m001`.
+There are special instructions for `ncn-m001` later, because its console connection is not managed by ConMan.

-    1. Establish a console session to the master node you are rebooting.
+    1. Establish a console session to the master node being rebooted.

         See step [Establish a Serial Connection to NCNs](../conman/Establish_a_Serial_Connection_to_NCNs.md) for more information.

-    1. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).
+    1. If booting from disk is desired, then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).

     1. Reboot the selected node.